jimmy-little/jimmy-little.github.io/_posts/writing/2018-11-11-saving-instagram-to-the-blog.md

 There are a lot of things happening in this Shortcut, so buckle up.
 Here we go.
 If you want to follow along, [grab the shortcut here][icloudlink].
 You'll also need to build a Github Credentials sub-Shortcut if you're planning on storing this in Github, which I do for my Jekyll-powered site.
 That's a whole other story.

 Create the shortcut, and set it to "Show in Share Sheet" and accept Safari Web Pages and URLs.
 This will prevent it from showing up in _every_ share sheet, but it will appear when you share a URL.

-### Step 1
+### Grab, save, and strip the URL

 <img src="/assets/img/post/instablog/step1.jpg" align="center" width="75%">